 Thinking for a moment, I assured my congregant that “blood songs” were about atonement, about God making right the relationship between humanity and God through Jesus, and that such theology would not be left out of the hymnal.
 Comforted, the person dropped the question.

 The congregation approved the addition of the Hymnal.
 If the same question came today I’d give the same answer, in spite of books like J. Denny Weaver’s The Nonviolent Atonement or Ted Grimsrud’s Instead of Atonement.
-(See reading list on page 9 for publishing information on the books cited in this feature.)
+(See reading list here.)

 Satisfaction Atonement unsatisfactory

-Weaver’s book, in its second edition, makes the argument that Satisfaction Atonement—see sidebar for definitions on page 6—cannot be defended from either a biblical perspective or from the effect it has had on women and minorities through the years.
+Weaver’s book, in its second edition, makes the argument that Satisfaction Atonement cannot be defended from either a biblical perspective or from the effect it has had on women and minorities through the years.
+(See definitions here.)

 A quick survey of the gospels, the Book of Revelation, Paul, Hebrews and the Old Testament led Weaver to suggest that “a minimalist conclusion is that the survey [of Scripture] has demonstrated that Satisfaction Atonement is neither the only reading nor the required reading of the Bible.”
 He then interacts with feminist, womanist and black theologians, looking at the effect that the focus on Satisfaction Atonement has had.
 In particular, he believes that Satisfaction Atonement’s focus on Jesus’ passive acceptance of his suffering and death have led women and blacks to be encouraged to accept their suffering and to not respond to it in any way to try to change it.